 Forms are tedious, but mistakes can cost you.
 Here are some common errors and how to dodge them:

-• Missed Deadlines: You have three business days to complete Part II.
+- Missed deadlines: You have three business days to complete Part 2.
 Set reminders to avoid missing this critical deadline.

 By making sure your I-9 forms are in order, you’re not just complying with the law—you’re also fostering a more organized and trustworthy workplace.
-And with tools like Homebase, you can make the process even smoother.
+Get started now with Homebase so that your next hiring process is quick and smooth.

 Share post on